 Therefore, water your garden early in the morning rather than in the evening, giving the soil time to dry out during the day.

-Also, add organic matter like compost to improve soil drainage, making your garden less inviting for flatworms.
+Also, add organic matter, such as compost, to improve soil drainage, making your garden less inviting to flatworms.

 11. Garlic Spray